-The subject will have completed a full rehabilitation, will continue to have 16 units with project-based rental assistance and will have rents (the same or lower as they currently are) that fit well in the market.
+The subject will have completed a full rehabilitation; will continue to have 23 units with project-based rental assistance and probably one voucher holder.
 Overall, it is positioned well among the comparables and in the overall market.

 H.1.2 Apartment Inventory